-What Rolheiser was getting at is this: As pastors, we need to carry other’s pain.
-It’s not that we unload it onto others, but we have to find a way to let the pain pass through us.
+What Rolheiser was getting at is this: As pastors, we need to carry others’ pain.
+It’s not that we unload it onto others, but we must find a way to let the pain pass through us.

 Rolheiser also has that great line in his teaching of forgiveness: “What you don’t transform, you transmit.”

 Meaning that when people hurt you or wound you or sin against you, if that pain is not transformed, it will be transmitted – in anger or sarcasm or a nasty reply email, etc.

 We must find a healthy place to let Jesus transform our pain into healing.We must find a healthy place to let Jesus transform our pain into healing. - John Mark Comer Click To Tweet